JewlsIOB/nlm-scrubber-docker/README.md

 ## Requirements

-1. docker installation
+1. Docker installation.
-2. about 1GB of hard drive space
+2. About 1GB of hard drive space.
 3. Please ensure that you adhere to your organization's specific HIPAA regulations.

 ## Running the Scrubber